SoumyaTiwari03/Clg/README.md

 # Clg
-Only and All College Work
+Only and All College Work.
 Author - Soumya Tiwari